gwdevhub/GWToolboxpp/docs/settings.md

 * **Save Location Data** saves your co-ordinates every second to a file in the settings folder.

-* **Keep windows on screen** prevents windows and widgets from being moved completely off the screen.
- Rezoning or minimizing Guild Wars may cause windows on the bottom or right side of the screen to be moved slightly towards the center.

 * Each window and widget (except the main window and Settings) can be completely turned off.
 When you restart Toolbox, your choice of disabled features will not load, and their buttons on the main window will no longer appear.

+* Each window and widget (except the main window itself) can be set to appear as a button in the main window or not.
+No restart is required.

 ## Chat Filter ([more info](filter))
 Here you can choose messages to filter out of the chat.

+## Chat Commands
+Here you can adjust the settings of the [`cam unlock` feature](camera).

 ## Theme ([more info](theme))
 Here you can adjust the appearance of Toolbox.